peeedge/todomvc-plusplus/PjNotes.md

 - set `config.databaseUrl` to your copied postgres url
 - don't forget to run `sequelize db:migrate`

+    PJ Notes
+    Error: unable to resolve sequelize  - I had to google and then found 'npm install --save sequelize' worked and allowed me to run sequalize db:migrate
+    Error: Now I have to install pg manually so I'm about to run npm install pg - which seemed to work **and is allowing me to run the database migrations

 Apply the database migrations:

     sequelize db:migrate